gelatodigital/web3-functions-sdk/README.md

   w3f: {
     rootDir: "./web3-functions", //where your Web3 Function is located
     debug: false,
-    networks: ["mumbai", "goerli", "baseGoerli"], //(multiChainProvider) injects provider for these networks },
+    networks: ["sepolia", "baseSepolia"], //(multiChainProvider) injects provider for these networks },
 };
 ```